Brenda is an Ottawa native with a small eBay store. As Treasures by Brenda she sells a variety of new, used and vintage merchandise.

 - SHIP EXCURSIONS

-The simplest choice in Russia is to buy the excursions offered by the ship.
+The simplest choice in Russia is to take the excursions offered by the ship.
 This choice is also expensive as the cost of cruise line tours is generally considerably more than the cost of the activities on their own.
 However, in the case of Russia, if you take a ship excursions they purchase your visa for you.
 The cruise line provides a way to tour St. Petersburg and feel safe and secure.

 This last choice is the option we chose for our two day port visit in St. Petersburg.